nsc-norway/Upgrade_2020/DockerfileRepo/README.md

-Use docker save and load / export and import as a pair when creating a tar file and moving them to the server.
+Use docker save and load OR export and import as a pair when creating a tar file and moving them to the server.
+Do not mix match save, load, export and import.
+This will cause some problems.

 ```bash
 $ docker save -o <name.tar> <image:version>